The entrance facade from an 1819 hand-colored engraving that appeared in "Neale's Views of Seats"

-A circa 1800 hand-colored engraving of the Gatehouse from "The Beauties of England and Wales"
+A circa 1800 hand-colored engraving of the entrance gateway from "The Beauties of England and Wales"

 Built / Designed For: Sir Edmund Bedingfeld

 House & Family History: Famous for its 80-foot-high gatehouse, Oxburgh is a 15th century moated house with many royal connections.
 Henry VII and Queen Elizabeth of York were guests of Sir Edmund Bedinfeld at Oxburgh in 1487.
 Sir Edmund was later given custody of Katherine of Aragon, the divorced queen of Henry VIII.
 In the next generation, Sir Henry, son of Sir Edmund, had custody of Princess Elizabeth, later Queen Elizabeth I, at Oxburgh.
 A later Sir Henry roused a regiment of foot troops and horses during the Civil War for the king; as a result, Oxburgh Hall was pillaged by Cromwellian troops and Sir Henry was taken captive and spent two years in the Tower of London.
 In the 19th century the house was restored and the south corridor was built to connect east and west wings.
 Sybil, Dowager Lady Bedingfeld, was one of the women who saved Oxburgh from demolition in the mid-20th century.
 In 1951, when the house was sold at auction and slated to be demolished, Lady Bedingfeld was instrumental in leading the campaign to buy back the house donate it to the National Trust.
 This happen in 1952 and her family continues to live here today as tenants of the trust.

-Collections: Oxburgh has a collection of embroidery by Mary, Queen of Scots, made during her imprisonment here.
+Collections: Oxburgh has a collection of embroidery by Mary, Queen of Scots, made during her imprisonment in England.

 Garden & Outbuildings: The gardens contain a French parterre, the walled orchard, and a kitchen garden.